david-sulton/tryhackme/credharvesting.md

 - Registry
 - Source code

-## As an example of a history command, a PowerShell saves executed PowerShell commands in a history file in a user profile in the following path:
+### As an example of a history command, a PowerShell saves executed PowerShell commands in a history file in a user profile in the following path:
     C:\Users\USER\AppData\Roaming\Microsoft\Windows\PowerShell\PSReadLine\ConsoleHost_history.txt

-## Searching for the "password" keyword in the Registry
+### Searching for the "password" keyword in the Registry
 - c:\Users\user> reg query HKLM /f password /t REG_SZ /s
 - C:\Users\user> reg query HKCU /f password /t REG_SZ /s

-## Task 3
 Use the methods shown in this task to search through the Windows registry for an entry called "flag" which contains a password.
 What is the password?
 Use findstr to grep THM text only